 Bungee jumping had been on our list for a long time.

-In the end, it proved to be much harder than it seemed on photos and videos.
+But in the end, it proved much harder than it seemed in photos and videos.

-Bungee jumping took our adventures to another level and we learned a few life lessons in the process.
+Bungee jumping took our adventures to another level, and we learned a few life lessons.

 While we were on our last road trip in New Zealand, we knew this was the best place to try it.